dragonwasrobot/chip-8/README.md

 ## TODO

 - Add logic for waitForKeyPress
-- Fix cyclomatic complexity issues
+- Move addSpritesToMemory
+- Add sound to soundTimer
+- Add some explanatory text and a better user interface
 - Add unit tests
-- Add some explanatory text and a better user interface